techiediaries/techiediaries/_posts/2020/angular-10/2020-09-01-json-comments.md

 tags : [angular, javascript]
 ---

 In this quick example, we'll learn how to use comments in JSON files.
-We'll see tricks and methods used by developers to add single-line and multiple-line comments to their JSON files, the external libraries and packages for stripping comments from your files before feeding them to the regular `JSON.parse()` method in JavaScript and Node.js and we'll also see simple JavaScript code for removing comments without libraries.
-Finally, we'll see alternative formats to JSON that supports comments such as JSON5 and JSONC.
+We'll see workarounds and methods used by developers to add single-line and multiple-line comments to their JSON files, the external libraries and packages for stripping comments from your files before feeding them to the regular `JSON.parse()` method in JavaScript and Node.js and we'll also see simple JavaScript code for removing comments without external libraries.
+Finally, we'll see alternative formats to JSON that support comments such as JSON5 and JSONC.

 ## JSON Doesn't Support Comments!